The Jakarta Post: Founding and development

-Further details, including the matter of Sinar Harapan's share of stock and the publisher, were decided at a meeting at Wanandi's office in March 1983.
-The next month, on 25 April, the first edition — totalling eight pages — was published.
-The first newsroom of the new paper were located in Kompas's former laundry room, a one-story warehouse; the first employees had to do the layout by hand, using pica poles as straight edges.
+Further details, including Sinar Harapan's share of stock and the paper's publisher, were decided at a meeting at Wanandi's office in March 1983.
+The next month, on 25 April, the first edition—totalling eight pages—was published.
+The first newsroom of the new paper was located in Kompas's former laundry room, a one-story warehouse; the first employees had to do the layout by hand, using pica poles as straight edges.
 During the first few months, the writers translated and recycled previously published stories from Indonesian media, which were later picked up by foreign wire services.
-Original reporting was rare as the editors at first did not want to deal with the censorship of Suharto's New Order government.
+Original reporting was rare at first as the editors did not want to deal with the censorship of Suharto's New Order government.

-During the early years of publication, The Jakarta Post had difficulty attracting advertisers, to the point that some editions ran without ads.
+In the early years of its publication, The Jakarta Post had difficulty attracting advertisers, to the point that some editions ran without ads.
 However, circulation increased dramatically, from 8,657 in 1983 to 17,480 in 1988.
 Although it was originally hoped that the paper would begin to turn a profit within the first three years, the recession in the early 1980s led to the start-up funds being depleted.
 Eventually, in 1985 the paper took out an interest-free loan and received Rp.
 700 million from its owners.
 After advertising increased, The Jakarta Post was able to turn a profit by 1988, and was considered "one of the most credible newspapers" in Indonesia.

 Activism

-Susanto Pudjomartono, former chief editor of Tempo, became The Jakarta Post's second chief editor on 1 August 1991, after Siagian was chosen to be Indonesia's ambassador to Australia.
+Susanto Pudjomartono, the former chief editor of Tempo, became The Jakarta Post's second chief editor on 1 August 1991, after Siagian was chosen to be Indonesia's ambassador to Australia.
 Under Pudjomartono's leadership, the paper began publishing more original work and doing less translation; reporters were also asked to take a more active role in the day-to-day operations of the paper.
 The paper also became more vocal regarding politics, taking a pro-democracy stance like Tempo.
 It soon converted its offices into a new, two-story building built using the Kompas pension fund and expanded to 12 pages.

 In 1994, The Jakarta Post signed a distribution agreement with the British news service Reuters and the American Dialog Information Services, allowing its stories to be more easily promoted overseas.
 By the mid-1990s, it had established a workshop to assist its new, foreign-born staff in learning the local culture.
 By December 1998, The Jakarta Post had a circulation of 41,049, and was one of the few English-language dailies in Indonesia after the 1997 Asian financial crisis; six other English-language dailies had failed.
 That year it also became a founding member of the Asia News Network.